How to file complaints of discrimination with the Massachusetts Attorney General’s Office

 Springfield, MA 01103

-*Transgender Discrimination currently falls under “Sex” discrimination and/or Disability discrimination under the MCAD regulations.
+*Discrimination against trans people currently falls under “sex” discrimination and/or disability discrimination under the MCAD regulations.